Kanye West will buy the conservative-friendly social site Parler

 Since then, however, Parler has committed to better monitoring hate speech and violence on the site, leading Apple and Google to welcome the app back on their app stores.

 Parler is competing in a crowded space, with several other conservative-friendly social media sites also attempting to challenge the dominance of Big Tech.
-Among them are Rumble, a YouTube clone backed by billionaire venture capitalist Peter Thiel; Gettr, a service similar to Twitter founded by a former Trump adviser; and TruthSocial, another Twitter competitor founded by former president Trump.
+Among them are Rumble, a YouTube clone backed by billionaire venture capitalist Peter Thiel; Gettr, a service similar to Twitter founded by former Trump adviser Jason Miller; and TruthSocial, another Twitter competitor founded by former president Trump.

 Ye's pending purchase of Parler also comes as Twitter grapples with its own ownership saga.
 Elon Musk and Twitter are in dizzying negotiations and legal battles regarding his pending purchase of the platform, and the Tesla and SpaceX chief executive has vowed, among many other proposals, to relax Twitter's content moderation rules.